-The historical, retrospective examination of the Ignatians has shown that the three-letter collection and that of the seven-letter collection seem to have existed in parallel for a certain time before the seven-letter collection finally became clearly established without, however, completely replacing the three-letter collection.
-Adding to the complexity, the seven-letter collection must also have had impacts and influences on the transmission, text and content of the three-letter collection.
-Then we find that in the course of further copies, translations and editing of these collections, the three-letter collection in particular must have possessed a traditional weight, which led to a form of the thirteen-letter collection whose translation from Greek into Latin still clearly shows the textual stock of the three-letter collection, even if the thirtee-letter collection builds fundamentally on the seven-letter collection and the recension of these letters, editing them and adding further six letters.
-This can be seen from the Greek text of the thirteen-letter collection, available today, which probably first appears in the 4th century in Codex Borgensis 248, as it is clearly indebted to the "middle" recension of the seven-letter collection and represents a revision and expansion of the seven-letter collection, which, like the Latin translation, was supplemented with the same six additional pseudonymous letters.
-In addition, the Letter to the Romans, present already in the three-letter collection, and revised and expanded as the other two letters in the seven-letter collection, experienced a transmission distinct from the other letters of the seven-letter collection (which, therefore, appears in manuscripts only as a six-letter collection).
-IgnRom became integrated into a chapter of one of Ignatius’ martyrdoms and proves most clearly through the numerous manuscripts that survive from this martyrdom that instead of speaking of just three recensions of this letter, we need to add many more of those stages.
-For we have additional Greek and Arabic witnesses that form the bridge between all the aforementioned collections and recensions of the first millennium.
-Interestingly, the seven-letter collection is only found bound together with the thirteen-letter collection in manuscripts and we have not a single codex in which the seven-letter collection (or, in fact, at least the six letters) of the “middle recension” stand alone.
+The historical, retrospective examination of the Ignatiana has shown that the three-letter collection and the seven-letter collection seem to have existed in parallel for a certain time before the seven-letter collection finally became clearly established without, however, completely replacing the three-letter collection.
+Adding to the complexity, the seven-letter collection must also have had impacts and influences on the transmission, text, and content of the three-letter collection.
+Then we find that in the course of further copying, translation, and editing of these collections, the three-letter collection in particular must have possessed a weight imparted by tradition, which led to a form of the thirteen-letter collection whose translation from Greek into Latin still clearly shows the textual stock of the three-letter collection, even if the thirteen-letter collection fundamentally builds on the seven-letter collection and the recension of its contents, editing them and adding a further six letters.
+This can also be deduced from the preserved Greek text of the thirteen-letter collection, which probably first appeared in the 4th-century Codex Borgensis 248, and is clearly indebted to the “middle” recension of the seven-letter collection, constituting a revision and expansion of the latter, which, like its Latin translation, was supplemented with the same six additional pseudonymous letters.
+In addition, the Letter to the Romans, present already in the three-letter collection, and revised and expanded like the other two presumably earlier letters in the seven-letter collection, experienced a transmission distinct from that of the other letters of the seven-letter collection (which, therefore, appears in manuscripts only as a six-letter collection).
+IgnRom became integrated into a chapter of one of Ignatius’ martyrdoms, whose numerous surviving manuscripts prove most clearly that instead of speaking of just three recensions of this letter, it seems necessary to add many more stages.
+For we have additional Greek and Arabic testimonies that form the bridge between all aforementioned collections and recensions of the first millennium.
+Interestingly, in manuscripts the seven-letter collection is always found bound together with the thirteen-letter collection, and we do not know of a single codex in which the seven-letter collection (or, in fact, at least the six letters) of the “middle recension” stand alone.

-What can be summarised from this complex manuscript evidence for the various collections and recensions: Trobisch's picture of the development of epistolary collections has been confirmed in principle, even if it still needs to be nuanced and expanded, especially for late antiquity and the early Middle Ages.
-Collections of letters such as the Ignatians are created (sometimes pseudonymously), but are subject to further stages of processing, both of the collection and of the textual stock, are adapted, revised, incorporating new themes and redefined in their scope.
-Further editions rearrange these collections for various reasons, reduce them, rearrange them, comment on them, whereby the question of attribution through all the centuries is an important aspect of the adaptations, also in the case of the Ignatians.
-The pseudonymous nature of many of the later added letters also raises the question whether or not already the first stock of letters are genuine.
-Nevertheless, the first collection of Ignatius’ letters was a winner, as it has grown in stages over more than thousand years.
+In sum, the following can be concluded about the complex manuscript evidence base for the various collections and recensions: Trobisch’s picture of the development of epistolary collections has been confirmed in principle, even if it still needs to be nuanced and expanded, especially for late antiquity and the early Middle Ages.
+After letter collections such as the Ignatiana are created (sometimes pseudonymously), they are subject to further stages of processing of both the collection and the textual stock, are adapted, revised, modified to incorporate new themes and redefined in their scope.
+Further editions rearrange these collections for various purposes, reduce them, comment on them; in the case of the Ignatiana, the question of attribution remains an important aspect of the adaptations across the centuries.
+The pseudonymous nature of many of the letters added later also raises the question of whether or not even the first stock of letters was authentic.
+In any case, the first collection of Ignatius’ letters was definitely a success, as it has grown in stages over more than a thousand years.

-The Thirteen Letter Collection
+The Thirteen-Letter Collection

-While the two collections of the three letters and the seven (or six) letters have been discussed so far, we should at least take a look at the collection of thirteen letters.
+Having discussed the three- and seven- (or six-) letter collections, we should now at least briefly review the collection of thirteen letters.